MatthijsBrem/wheelchair-design-platform/README.md

     classes =["No Sitting", "Normal Sitting", "Forward","Backward", "Left", "Right"]

-The values That was read from the serial monitor need to be reshaped to use as input for our model.
+The values that were read from the serial monitor need to be reshaped to use as input for our model.

     values = [float(x) for x in values] values = [values]
     np.array(values).reshape(1, -1)
     predict(values)

 As can be seen in the code above the function predict is called.
-This function used the model to make a prediction based on the data, prints it and sends it to the function that communicates it with Pure data.
+This function uses the model to make a prediction based on the data, prints it and sends it to the function that communicates it with Pure data.

     def predict(values):
         result = neigh.predict(values)